BabyPulmo/docs/submission/qa-prep.md

 # Q7 — “What happens when the AI is wrong?”

-## Recommended Answer
+## ------------ Answer --------------

-The architecture is intentionally designed assuming the model will sometimes be wrong.
+The system assumes the AI will sometimes be wrong.

-Three safeguards reduce risk:
-- confidence gating rejects uncertain inputs,
-- deterministic severity rules bias toward escalation,
-- and every severe-risk case routes to a real Community Health Worker with the original audio attached.

-The system behaves more like a smoke detector than an autonomous doctor — false positives are acceptable, but missed severe pediatric cases are not.
+That’s why uncertain inputs are rejected, severe cases are escalated automatically, and human CHWs stay in the loop.

 ## Numbers / References

-- Confidence threshold gating
+- Confidence gating
 - Human-in-loop escalation
-- CHW review on every severe case
+- CHW review on severe cases

 Reference:
 - submission/accuracy.md

 ---

-# Q8 — “Why WhatsApp instead of a dedicated app?”
+# Q8 — “Why WhatsApp instead of an app?”

-## Recommended Answer
+## ------------ Answer --------------

-In Bangladesh and similar LMIC environments, WhatsApp dramatically lowers onboarding friction compared with standalone healthcare apps.
+WhatsApp removes app-download friction in rural Bangladesh.

-Caregivers already understand voice notes and messaging workflows, while app downloads create:
+Caregivers already understand voice notes, making onboarding much faster and cheaper than a standalone app.
-- storage friction,
-- literacy barriers,
-- and onboarding drop-off.

-WhatsApp-native deployment allows much faster rural adoption and lower caregiver acquisition cost.

 ## Numbers / References

 - Lower caregiver CAC
+- Voice-first onboarding
 - No app-install dependency
-- Voice-first interaction

 References:
 - submission/financials.md